 Tulip bulbs are measured in centimeters around the "waist" of the bulb.
 Longfield Gardens supplies tulip bulbs that are at least 12cm in circumference.
 This ensures you will always get the biggest, brightest blooms.

-Each year's crop of tulip bulbs is a little different, due to weather conditions during the growing season and late summer harvest.
+Each year's crop of tulip bulbs is a little different, due to weather conditions during the growing season and the late summer harvest.
 Bulb size also varies by cultivar, with some varieties of tulips naturally producing larger bulbs than others.
-We purchase the largest, highest quality bulbs possible and our 100% satisfaction guarantee ensures your satisfaction.
+We purchase the largest, highest quality bulbs possible so you can enjoy a beautiful display of spring flowers.

 Sun and Shade: Tulips are remarkably versatile and will grow in sun or part shade.

-Hardiness Zone: Tulips are winter hardy in growing zones 3-8.
-If you live in a warmer growing zone, read How to Grow Spring Bulbs in Warm Climates.
+Hardiness Zone: Tulips perform best in areas with cold winters (growing zones 3-7).
+If you live in zone 8 or warmer, read How to Grow Spring Bulbs in Warm Climates.
 To find which hardiness zone you live in, consult the USDA Hardiness Zone Map HERE.

 Soil Conditions: Tulips should be planted in good soil that is well-drained and never soggy.
 Peat moss or compost may be added to help improve drainage.
-In areas with heavy soil, consider planting tulips in a raised bed.
+In areas with heavy soil, consider planting tulips in raised beds.

 Entryways and Borders: Tulips will fill your yard with color long before most other plants have emerged from their winter sleep.
 Create a warm welcome by planting a bed of tulips along your front walk or in front yard flower beds.